 Selecting a Cloud-Services Provider

 Like any service offered for sale, there are many alternatives.
 Evaluation of these alternatives should be thorough and complete.
-The candidate provider’s policies, processes and technology should all be scrutinised and scored.
+The candidate provider’s policies, processes and technology should all be scrutinized and scored.
 Input from your key partners, including your auditors, should be sought and incorporated into your decision-making process.

 Employing Data Encryption Technologies